hds/hegdenu.net/content/posts/understanding-async-await-3.md

 If the thread holding the mutex guard panics.

-Then, when the guard is being dropped (since panics don't prevent drops), the Mutex, rather than unlocked, is _poisoned_.
+Then, when the guard is being dropped.

+(since panics don't prevent drops)

+Rather than Mutex being unlocked, is _poisoned_.

 (you might have seen that mentioned in the code above)